 This early Moon was likely covered in molten magma, which then cooled to create the rugged, cold and lifeless rock that we know today.

 Over time, the lunar maria have been studied in great detail, both using ground-based telescopes, robotic probes and, of course, by human explorers during the Apollo missions.

 On a clear night, when the Moon is prominent in the night sky, it is one of the best objects to observe.
 After all, it’s our closest celestial neighbour.
 And while much can be seen with the naked eye, a pair of modest binoculars will let you spot maria and craters on the lunar surface.

-You might think that the ideal time to observe the lunar surface is during a full Moon, but instead, find out when the Moon will next be visible in the night sky during its crescent or gibbous phase.
+You might think that the ideal time to observe the lunar surface is during a full Moon or even a full supermoon, but instead, find out when the Moon will next be visible in the night sky during its crescent or gibbous phase.
 This will enable you to spot the ‘terminator’, which is the line dividing the bright and dark portions of the Moon from our perspective.

 Looking along the terminator will enable you to use shadows to make out the Moon’s rugged surface much easier than when the Moon is full.
 And, because the Moon is tidally locked with Earth, meaning we always see the same side, you can track how the terminator changes night after night.